07:30

 Track 2: Utilizing Longitudinal Data for Overall Success

-1:00 pm to 1:40 pm: Lifetime Health Data: Critical for Your Decision-Making, Jane Russenberger, International Working Dog Registry 1:40 pm-2:30 pm: The Importance of Longitudal Behavioral Data, Dr. Dave Roberts and Rachel Goldammer 2:30 PM to 3:10 PM: GDB Whelping Box Fleece and Hip Dysplasia Study 3:10 to 3:20 pm: Break 3:20 pm to 4:10 pm: Harnessing the Power of Longitudinal Data in IBC: Insights, Challenges, and Applications, Dana Hunter, Assistance Dogs International's International Breeding Cooperative 4:10 pm to 5:00 pm: Anchor at Sea: Breeding for the Whole Dog, Eldin Leighton, PhD, International Working Dog Association
+1:00 pm to 1:40 pm: Lifetime Health Data: Critical for Your Decision-Making, Jane Russenberger, International Working Dog Registry 1:40 pm-2:30 pm: The Importance of Longitudinal Behavioral Data, Dr. Dave Roberts, NCSU, Jane Russenberger, International Working Dog Registry 2:30 PM to 3:10 PM: GDB Whelping Box Fleece and Hip Dysplasia Study, Dr. Kris Gonzales and Lauren Holtz, Guide Dogs for the Blind 3:10 to 3:20 pm: Break 3:20 pm to 4:10 pm: Picking and Managing Breeder Candidates, Madeline Zimmermann 4:10 pm to 5:00 pm: Anchor at Sea: Breeding for the Whole Dog, Eldin Leighton, PhD, International Working Dog Association

 Powered by